Small Amigurumi Mermaid Doll Free Pattern

 Hair cap

 Note: This is the pattern for bangs and a long crochet side braid for your mermaid.
-However, any of the hair caps from our Kozu Palm Pals crochet dolls will fit this doll.
+However, any of the hair caps from our Kozu Palm Pals mini crochet dolls will fit this doll.

 Using hair colour yarn.